 There are four different levels of permission, each permission level overrides the preceding ones.

-Everyone - These permissions apply to all your users as a default, unless they are included in one of the other permission sets.
-Note that this default set of permissions always exists on your system, but will not be visible to you until you explicitly set it up (see below).
+Everyone - These permissions apply to all your users as a default.
+Note that this default set always exists on your system, but will not be visible to you until you add that permission set as in Step 1.B below.

-There are no restrictions on the number of permissions that you can set up and a user can be included within more than one set however the permission that would be applied for their access would be that of the set that comes highest in the following order.
+There are no restrictions on the number of permissions that you can set up and a user can be included within more than one set - however, the permission that actually applies to them would be that of the set that comes highest in the following order.